 - give the worker an opportunity to participate in developing the plan

-- describe the plan in writing (see the example template Recover at work planning tool)
+- describe the plan in writing (download the sample Recover at work plan for employers tool below)

 - discuss who will receive a copy of the plan and what injury management information should be shared with co-workers